 Your customer journey map should clearly outline the entire end-to-end process for any given scenario.
 For instance, if you’re mapping out the journey for a new customer to set up an account, then this should start with the moment they walk in the door/visit your website/speak to an agent and end with the moment when their account is fully set up and ready to use.

-If you’re unsure as to how this should look, check out this example below based around a customer recovering a lost/forgotten/stolen password
+Millions of businesses If you’re unsure as to how this should look, check out this example below based around a customer recovering a lost/forgotten/stolen password.

 But it’s not enough to simply map out the process.
 Once you have a holistic view of your various customer journeys, you can then begin to analyse your existing processes: identifying what works, what doesn’t, and where there’s room for innovation, before devising a plan for the future.